affinda/affinda-python/docs/sync_operations.md

 def update_resume_search_config(body, **kwargs)
 ```

-Update the config for the logged in user's embedable search tool.
+Update the config for the logged in user's embeddable resume search tool.

-Update configurations such as which fields can be displayed in the logged in user's embedable
+Update configurations such as which fields can be displayed in the logged in user's embeddable
-search tool, what are their weights, what is the maximum number of results that can be
+resume search tool, what are their weights, what is the maximum number of results that can be
 returned, etc.

 **Arguments**:

-:keyword callable cls: A custom type or function that will be passed the direct response
 - `body` (`~affinda.models.ResumeSearchConfig`):
+- `cls` (`callable`): A custom type or function that will be passed the direct response

+**Raises**:

+- `None`: ~azure.core.exceptions.HttpResponseError

 **Returns**: